 VLDGs strengthened project participants' ability to cope with shocks.
-Because of

-However, the grants appear not to have been disbursed to the poorest.
-The dominant narrative was that poor families were prioritized for the first round of disbursement.
+Because of narrative was that poor families were prioritized for the first round of disbursement.
 Villagers identified poor families on the basis of their access to rice; house size and type; ownership of paddy land, cows, or buffaloes, availability of labor at the household level, and more.